Vassili Kononov

 Vassili Makarovich Kononov or Vasiliy Makarovich Kononov (Василий Макарович Кононов, Vasilijs Kononovs; 1 January 1923 – 31 March 2011) was a Soviet partisan during World War II, who was convicted by the Supreme Court of Latvia as a war criminal.
 He is the only former Soviet partisan convicted of crimes against humanity.

 Kononov was convicted for his role in three deaths in Mazie Bati, a Latvian village where local inhabitants had denounced alleged partisans who were then killed by German troops.
 A short time later Kononov led a unit, posing as German Wehrmacht personnel, into the village and killed nine civilians, including three women, one in the late stages of pregnancy who was burned alive.
 A Latvian court declared the killing of the three women a war crime.
+The conviction was later overturned on the grounds that it was not clearly established whether Kononov was operating on occupied territory and whether he and his men could be considered combatants, as well as whether the villagers could be considered prisoners of war.
+An appeal by the prosecutor to the Supreme Court of Latvia was dismissed.

 Mazie Bati

 On 29 February 1944, Latvian villagers from Mazie Bati (in Russian sources: Малые Баты (Malye Baty)) allowed 12 men from the Soviet reconnaissance-sabotage group to stay in their barns.
 The next day, at six in the morning, the Germans, who Kononov suspected the villagers of aiding, burned and machine-gunned the barns.
 All 12 partisans, including the leader Major Chugunov, his wife Antonina and their 7-month-old son, were killed.

 On 27 May 1944, a detachment of the Soviet First Latvian Partisan Battalion led by Kononov staged a "counter operation" against the village of Mazie Bati.
 In this operation, nine villagers were accused of being the "German auxiliaries" (the Latvian armed resistance against the Soviet occupation of Latvia sided with the German invaders in 1941) responsible for the prior incident.
 Kononov's men were sent to capture the villagers pursuant to an ad-hoc Military Tribunal verdict.

 Kononov and his men conducted the operation wearing German Wehrmacht uniforms so as not to arouse the suspicion of the villagers.
 Nine villagers were killed, including three women, one in the late stages of pregnancy who was burned alive.
 Buildings were burned as well.